-Our witch starts as a simple chibi-style girl.
+Today we will learn how to draw a witch, another popular character to add to your Halloween drawings collection.
+Our witch drawing starts with a simple chibi-style girl.
 By adding a few details – a pointy hat, broom, long cape and hooked nose – we turn the little girl into a cute witch flying her broom on a full moon night.
+Oh, and check the extra colour “variation” for an easy interesting twist on the same drawing.

-How to draw a witch: step by step sketch
+How to draw a witch: base sketch step by step

-Our base body shape sketch is simple as usual.
+Let’s start the witch drawing with a very simple base body shape sketch as usual.

 Draw a circle for the head.
 Then add a bowling pin body – narrower at the top, widening at the bottom.
 Also, the whole body is bent a little – our witch will be sitting on the broom leaning forward.